Wildlander-mod/Support/Docs/EnemyDaedra.md

 Weapons
-Can have any Daedric varient of weapon (Sword
+Can have any Daedric varient of weapon (Sword, Axe, Bow & arrows, Mace) in both 1h or 2h varients for Melee weapons.

 [Back](https://github.com/Wildlander-mod/Support/blob/master/Docs/Enemy.md)